Spin contribution to the inverse Faraday effect of non-magnetic metals: Results

-as detailed in Appendix~\ref{app:perturbation}.
 In the lowest order in perturbation theory, $\hbar \alpha_{ij} = E_i - E_j$.
 For completeness, we provide the Taylor expansion of $\alpha_{ij}$ to second order in $\lambda$ in Appendix~\ref{app:perturbation}.
 The sum in Eq.~\ref{eq:full_sol} is over all states $j$ that do not equal the unperturbed state $i$.
-From the orthonormality of the unperturbed states $\braket{\Phi_i | \Phi_j} = \delta_{ij}$, it trivially follows that the normalization constant $N_i$ satisfies